 Beyond the technology differences in how SAN, NAS, Object Storage and Tape architectures are designed and function, there are a number of distinguishing capabilities that vary widely.
 This chart details some of the most critical aspects to consider as you determine how to architect your data storage:

-When Should I Use Object Storage Instead of SAN, NAS or Tape?
+When Should I use Object-based Storage over SAN, NAS or Tape Storage?

 The chart below illustrates what type of storage is recommended for various use cases.
 For example, if you are running a highly transactional workload, you will want to use SAN or NAS as your primary (or “tier 1”) storage.
 However, if you must retain data for legal purposes but do not expect to need to access it again, a cold archive of object storage or tape is appropriate:

-How do you Migrate to Object Storage from Traditional Storage?
+How do I Migrate to Object Storage from Traditional Storage?

 Even with these benefits and many more, the necessary work to migrate data from traditional storage area networks (SANs) and network attached storage (NAS) to object storage can seem overwhelming.
 So, what are the options for migrating to object storage?